 Event on Pushbacks on the Greek-Turkish Border

-On Saturday January 23rd, Alfred Landecker Democracy Fellow Iason Apostolopoulos hosted a virtual event "Pushbacks on the Greek-Turkish Border."
+On Saturday January 23rd, Landecker Democracy Fellow Iason Apostolopoulos hosted a virtual event "Pushbacks on the Greek-Turkish Border."
 Iason brought together human rights activists from Greece and Italy in order to shed a light on the state-led illegal push-back activities across the sea and land borders of Greece--activities that have increased dramatically over the past 10 months.

 Alfred Landecker Democracy Fellows Discuss Protecting Democracy After Attack on US Capitol